Elections in Curaçao

-Curaçao elects a legislature called the Estates of Curaçao.
+Curaçao elects a legislature called the Estates of Curaçao (Staten).
 It consists of 21 members, elected for a four-year term by proportional representation.
 The first Estates of Curaçao were the succession of the Island council of Curaçao (a form of devolved government in the Netherlands Antilles), upon the dissolution of the Netherlands Antilles in 2010.
 In October 2012, elections were held for the Estates.

 Prior to becoming a "land" (constituent country) within the Kingdom of the Netherlands on 10 October 2010, elections were held for the Island Council and of the Curaçao constituency of the Estates of the Netherlands Antilles.

 In addition, Curaçao has held referendums in 1993, 2005 and 2009.